 Making (and cracking) cascarones is a long standing tradition in some parts of the world.
-Derived from the Spanish word for shell, cascara, cascarones can best be described as a cross between a mini pinata and an Easter egg.
+Cascarones is derived from the Spanish word for shell, or cascara.
+Cascarones or confetti eggs can best be described as a cross between a mini pinata and an Easter egg.
 Throughout Texas, the southwestern U.S. and Mexico, cascarones are a key part of spring celebrations and parades that take place around Lent.

-Today I’m going to show you how you can easily make your own cascarones that are sure to spice up any Easter celebration.
+Learn how to make cascarones confetti eggs that are sure to spice up any Easter celebration.

 What are Cascarones?

-We already discussed what the word cascara means, now let’s take a closer look at the reason for making cascarones and how they work.
+You know what the word cascara means.
+Now let’s take a closer look at the reason for making cascarones and how they work.

 The shells of raw eggs are pierced and holes are created to drain the yolk and the egg white.
 For the most part, the eggs are dyed and decorated like traditional Easter eggs.
-The main difference is that the hollow shells are typically filled with paper confetti and cracked over the unsuspecting head of relatives or friends.
+The main difference is that you fill the hollow shells with paper confetti.
+Then you crack the eggs over the unsuspecting head of your relatives or friends and shower them with confetti.

 It is believed that cracking cascarones over the head brings good luck.